nrbrigmon/nrbrigmon.github.io/_posts/2016-12-13-welcome-internet.md

 I live in Austin with a dog named [Apollo][atxapollogram] and I play soccer for an awesome [club][atxunited].
 I won't write about them, but just so you know!

 ### About My Work
 I built a few web maps, dashboards, online tools, and data repositories for governments, non-profits, and small businesses and, after some feedback, decided to take my show on the road!
-The Apollo Group is the name of the show!
+The NRB Consulting Group is the name of the show!

 [atxapollogram]: https://www.instagram.com/atxapollogram/